Daniel-Mietchen/events/SciDataCon-2018.md

 - submission deadline was [28 June 2018](https://github.com/Daniel-Mietchen/events/issues/337)
 - Topics
   - [To what extent can machine-actionable data management plans help automate disaster-related workflows?](https://github.com/Daniel-Mietchen/events/issues/337#issuecomment-400886404)
-    - accepted as a poster
+    - submitted as a talk, accepted as poster 141, then converted back into an oral presentation
   - [Data sharing as a new component of addressing and preparing for disease outbreaks](https://github.com/Daniel-Mietchen/events/issues/337#issuecomment-400867604)
     - accepted as an oral presentation
   - [Wikidata and Wikibase as global platforms for democratizing data publishing](https://github.com/Daniel-Mietchen/events/issues/337#issuecomment-400858737)